Blog

 Does pet insurance include dental cover?

-We have a £1,000 limit per policy year for dental treatment; this is a sub-limit within your annual coverage.
+We have a £1,000 limit per policy year for dental treatment; this is a sub-limit within your Annual Limit.

 Does pet insurance cover teeth cleaning?